CBAM and Indian Steel: What the Carbon Levy Actually Costs and How to Respond

 Does India’s CCTS reduce CBAM obligations for steel exporters?

 Not yet, but it has the potential to do so.
 The CBAM regulation allows deduction of a carbon price already paid in the exporting country.
-India’s CCTS covers 253 obligated entities in iron and steel with compliance from 2025-26.
-For the deduction to apply, India’s CCTS must be recognised by the European Commission as an equivalent carbon pricing mechanism — a process that requires the scheme to demonstrate verified, auditable carbon costs at the installation level.
+India’s CCTS includes the iron and steel sector within its framework, though final GHG intensity targets for steel are still pending notification from BEE as of early 2026 — meaning compliance obligations are not yet active.
+For the CBAM deduction to apply, India’s CCTS must also be recognised by the European Commission as an equivalent carbon pricing mechanism, requiring verified, auditable carbon costs at the installation level.
 This is an active area of development and a strategic priority for the Indian government.
-Once recognised, the offset provision will directly reduce net CBAM obligations for covered steel producers.
+Once both conditions are met, the offset provision will directly reduce net CBAM obligations for covered steel producers.

 Is the BF-BOF route viable for EU exports in the long run?